Retirement Income Strategy Guide

 Social Security — when to claim

-- At 62: earliest, 70-75% of full benefit.
-Good if health is poor, you need income immediately, or you're single with no longevity history.
+- At 62: earliest, 70% of PIA if your FRA is 67 (75% if FRA is 66).1 Good if health is poor, you need income immediately, or you're single with no longevity history.

-- For couples: higher-earner often delays to 70 (locks in survivor benefit); lower-earner may claim earlier.
+- For couples: higher-earner often delays to 70 (locks in max survivor benefit for surviving spouse); lower-earner may claim earlier to generate household bridge income.

 Withdrawal order: which account first

-- Better: fill up low tax brackets each year with tax-deferred withdrawals or Roth conversions, then fund spending from taxable.
+- Better: fill up low tax brackets each year with strategic tax-deferred withdrawals or Roth conversions, then fund spending from taxable basis + qualified dividends.

 Roth conversion window